Skip to main content

 Access Server and OpenVPN clients have default data-channel ciphers, but determining these depends on various factors.
 Use the following information to find the scenario that most closely matches your server-client setup.
 And, if you prefer, you can change the default values using the Admin Web UI or command-line interface, as detailed in this tutorial: Change the Data-channel Encryption Cipher.

 On Access Server 2.9.0 and newer, you can configure the data-cipher string in the Admin Web UI and the command-line interface.
 This allows setting a number of ciphers in order of priority.
-The first cipher the client can do will be the one used for the VPN connection.
+The first cipher the client can do will be the one used for the VPN connection, so the server is in control of deciding which cipher is preferred.

 For details on configuring this, refer to Change the Data-channel Encryption Cipher.